 3. Theta (4-8 Hz): The light meditation & sleeping wave

 Theta brain waves are present during deep meditation and light sleep, including the all-important REM dream state.
 It is the realm of your subconsciousness and only experienced momentarily as you drift off to sleep from Alpha and wake from deep sleep (from Delta).

 It is said that a sense of deep spiritual connection and unity with the universe can be experienced at Theta.

-Your mind’s most deep-seated programs are at Theta and it is where you experience vivid visualizations, great inspiration, profound creativity and exceptional insight.
-Unlike your other brain waves, the elusive voice of Theta is a silent voice.
+Your mind’s most deep-seated programs are at Theta and it is where you experience vivid visualizations, great inspiration, profound creativity, and exceptional insight.
+And unlike your other brain waves, the elusive voice of Theta is a silent voice.

-The Delta frequency is the slowest of the frequencies and is experienced in deep, dreamless sleep and in very deep, transcendental meditation where awareness is fully detached.
+The Delta frequency is the slowest of the brainwave frequencies.
+Delta waves occur in both deep, dreamless sleep and during transcendental meditation.

-Delta is the realm of your unconscious mind, and the gateway to the universal mind and the collective unconscious, where information received is otherwise unavailable at the conscious level.
+Delta is the realm of your unconscious mind and the gateway to the universal and collective unconscious.
+Information received here is often unavailable at the conscious level.

-Among many things, deep sleep is important for the healing process — as it’s linked with deep healing and regeneration.
-Hence, not having enough deep sleep is detrimental to your health in more ways than one.
+Deep sleep is important for the healing process as it aids with deep healing and regeneration.
+And that’s why not having enough deep sleep is detrimental to your health in more ways than one.

-This range is the most recently discovered and is the fastest frequency at above 40Hz.
+At 40Hz and above, the Gamma wave is the fastest frequency.
 While little is known about this state of mind, initial research shows Gamma waves are associated with bursts of insight and high-level information processing.